 Sheah Rarback, director of nutrition for the Mailman Center for Child Development at the University of Miami, notes that habits affect our food choices.
 She suggests a common sense approach to eating all year long.

-Her tips:• Eat breakfast (low-calorie, protein-rich foods)
+• Eat breakfast (low-calorie, protein-rich foods)

 • Drink water before meals.